Excel Ribbon Shortcuts

 Mac Shortcut:Tab

-Once you have activated your Ribbon using the ALT key and have used your DOWN arrow key to move down to the commands on the Ribbon, you can press TAB to move in a right hand direction through the commands on the ribbon tab that you have activated.
+Once you have activated your Ribbon using the ALT key and have used the (down arrow) key to move down to the commands on the Ribbon, you can press TAB to move in a right hand direction through the commands on the tab that you have activated.

 Move to Previous Command